Portsmouth Rotary Housing Association

 - Scheme Managers are not there to carry out domestic chores for residents such as shopping, cleaning, cooking etc although they will endeavour to assist a resident to do these things for themselves.

 - Scheme Managers are not allowed to lift residents who have fallen over but will, if required, summon appropriate assistance.

-All sheltered blocks have 24hr emergency cover linked directly to the Scheme Manager or, in their absence, a external call centre.
-Separate door entry systems enable tenants to view visitors at the main front door before allowing access.
+Purpose built sheltered housing schemes have 24hr emergency cover linked Separate door entry systems enable tenants to view visitors at the main front door before allowing access.
 All flats have fully fitted kitchens, (excluding electric cooking facilities and refrigerator), floor coverings (i.e. vinyl in kitchens and bathrooms and good quality fitted carpets in other areas of the accommodation).